 As more organizations learn that antivirus on its own can’t be relied on for comprehensive protection, I predict that they will turn to multiple next-gen technologies to defend against tomorrow’s advanced attacks, like Advanced Persistent Threats (APTs) and other honey-pot style techniques like DNS poisoning and drive-by-downloads.

-Layered security strategies such as patching, application whitelisting and privilege management will be used to complement antivirus to protect the spread of malware.
+Layered security strategies such as patching, application allow listing and privilege management will be used to complement antivirus to protect the spread of malware.
 I predict that the antivirus industry will continue to commoditize to meet customer expectations, with more antivirus companies moving towards giving the software away free of charge.

 5. Gen Y Revolts, Bringing Increased Risk